 In Lewis County, KY, during the summer of 1868, five members of the Foster family were attacked by John Blyew and George Kennard, who used a carpenter's ax and some other bladed tool to hack at the bodies of the family members.
 Jack, his wife Sallie, and his grandmother Lucy Armstrong, who was blind, were killed outright.
-Richard, the Foster's 16 year old son, took shelter under his father's body.
-He later regained consciousness and crawled 300 yards to a neighbor's house for help.
-Richard died two days later.
-The two youngest children were the only survivors: Laura Foster, 8 years old, hid and was unharmed, while her 6 year old sister, Amelia, was hacked about the head but lived.
+Richard, the Foster's 16-year old son, took shelter under his father's body.
+He later regained consciousness and crawled 300 yards to a neighbor's house for help but died two days later.
+The two youngest children were the only survivors: Laura Foster, 8-years old, hid and was unharmed, while her 6-year old sister, Amelia, was hacked about the head but lived.
 A posse was formed and Blyew and Kennard were arrested and indicted on four counts of murder.

 The surviving Foster sisters, Laura and Amelia, were taken in by a white family named Ruggles.
-It has been written that Laura, who was born around 1860, died of measles after living with the Ruggles for a few years, but according the U. S. Census, she was with the Ruggles' family as a servant up to 1880.
-Amelia (1862-1936), who was described as having horrendous scars on her head, was single and remained in Lewis County doing housework up until 1934 when she became ill, according to her death certificate.
+Laura, who was born around 1860, is reported to have died of measles after living with the Ruggles for a few years, but according the U. S. Census, she was with the Ruggles' family as a servant up to 1880.
+Amelia (1862-1936), described as having horrendous scars on her head, was single and remained in Lewis County doing housework up until 1934 when she became ill, according to her death certificate.